home | what's new | other sitescontact | about

 On the Word Gems site one will find several thousand pages presenting and discussing, not just the “scientific evidence for the afterlife” but, an array of related topics.

 Preparing for the next life, we might say, is our primary mission in this world, but maybe some reading this don’t have an extra 30 years to sort it all out.
-And so I thought it would be helpful if I offered a strict distillation, a compendium, of the most important items one needs to know for a successful transition to Summerland.
+And so I thought it would be helpful if I offered a strict distillation, a compendium, of some of the most important items one needs to know for successful transition to Summerland.

 temporary dark detention